 I know it sounds a little confusing, but stick with me.

 The Academy of Nutrition And Dietetics defines disordered eating as, “a range of irregular eating behaviors that may or may not warrant a diagnosis of a specific eating disorder” (1).

-In contrast, each specific eating disorder has it’s own set definition and criteria, but more on that later.
+In contrast, each specific eating disorder has it’s own set definition and criteria.

 While disordered eating habits may be different from eating disorders, that doesn’t mean they are any less serious.
 Disordered eating habits can be just as severe and should be treated as such.